Disclosure

 German ISPs can also monitor your traffic to see if you’re downloading German torrents.
 They’ll check your DNS queries to see if you’re connecting to torrent sites.
 Also, they’ll monitor your traffic to spot signs of torrenting – like simultaneous upload streams and high bandwidth usage.
 And they might also use third-party torrent monitoring tools.
 We saw German torrent users mention Torrent-Logger and Hash on Reddit.

 If ISPs catch you torrenting in Germany, they might threaten to cancel your service if you don’t stop.
-Alternatively, they might throttle your bandwidth once you consume too much data.
+Or, they might throttle your bandwidth once you consume too much data.
 German Redditors said Vodafone does that often.

 Test Your VPN Knowledge – Take A Quiz!